nllong/OpenStudio-wiki/Suggested-Visual-Studio-2013-Configuration.md

 > [Wiki](Home) ▸ **Suggested Visual Studio 2013 Configuration**

 This document recommends resources and modifications that may improve your experience or increase the utility of using Visual Studio 2013 with OpenStudio.
+Note that extensions are only supported by Visual Studio Professional or higher (they won't work with the Express Edition).

 ### Debugger Visualizers
 Copy the contents of the [Visualizers](https://github.com/NREL/OpenStudio/tree/DependencyUpdate/developer/msvc/Visualizers) directory to `C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\Packages\Debugger\Visualizers`.
 This will allow you to easily inspect and debug Boost and Qt objects within Visual Studio.